Types Of Toilets – 25 Types of Toilets

 6. Rear-Discharge toilets.

-The back of the toilets has an outlet which is connected to the plumbing on the wall buy a device called a rear toilet P-trap connector.
-Most of the rear discharge toilets are pressure-assisted since they cannot solely depend on gravity flushing.
+The back of the toilets has an outlet connected to the plumbing on the wall by a device called a rear toilet P-trap connector.
+Most rear discharge toilets are pressure-assisted since they cannot solely depend on gravity flushing.

-For people who want to install a new toilet but do not need to dig up their bathrooms to do plumbing works, rear discharge toilets would be worth their while.
+For people who want to install a new toilet but do not need to dig up their bathrooms to do plumbing work, rear-discharge toilets would be worthwhile.

 7. Vault toilets